-The AIS that is used is able to run properly because it is equipped with hardware that is always guaranteed to be physically safe and to function properly. (not guaranteed - fully guaranteed.
-The AIS that is used is able to run well in processing and storing data because it is always monitored by the IT department. (never - always) All important files that have been processed using AIS are safe from the possibility of theft, damage, viruses, fire, or misuse of data by unauthorized parties due to security measures such as the use of passwords, and data backup to a separate server. (not safe - very safe).
-The AIS used is capable of running well because it is always audited to ensure that AIS has been implemented as intended. (never - always).
-The AIS used is able to run well because it complies with the standard operating procedures (SOP) in the company. (not suitable - very suitable).
-The AIS used has guaranteed the completeness and accuracy of the data to be inputted into the system, because it is equipped with a feature that provides a warning if the data entered is incomplete and inaccurate. (not guaranteed - fully guaranteed).
-The AIS used is able to run properly because the data to be processed further is always guaranteed to be complete and accurate. (not guaranteed - fully guaranteed).
-The AIS is able to run properly because the information generated (output) is always guaranteed to be accurate, complete and in accordance with user needs. (not guaranteed - fully guaranteed).
+- The AIS that is used is able to run properly because it is equipped with hardware that is always guaranteed to be physically safe and to function properly. (not ouranteed - fully ouranteed - (not guaranteed fully guaranteed.
+The AIS that is used is able to run well in processing and storing data because it is always monitored by the IT department. (never - always). - 4 All important files that have been processed using AIS are safe from the possibility of theft, damage, viruses, fire, or misuse of data by unauthorized parties due to security measures such as the use of passwords, and data backup to a separate server. - (not safe very safe).
+The AIS used is capable of running well because it is always audited to ensure that AIS has been implemented as intended. (never - always). - The AIS used is able to run well because it complies with the standard operating procedures (SOP) in the company. (not suitable - very suitable).
+The AIS used has guaranteed the completeness and - 7 The AIS used has guaranteed the completeness and accuracy of the data to be inputted into the system, because it is equipped with a feature that provides a warning if the data entered is incomplete and incomplete (characteristic) and the system. - inaccurate. (not guaranteed fully guaranteed).
+The AIS used is able to run properly because the data to be processed further is always guaranteed to be complete and accurate. (not guaranteed - fully guaranteed). - 9 The AIS is able to run properly because the information generated (output) is always guaranteed to be accurate, complete and in accordance with user needs. (not guaranteed - fully guaranteed).